cimex9/my-ml-models/README.md

 This repo contains a web interface for a couple of my previously trained simple ML/NN models.
 The feature engineering and models training code for these models is lost in oblivion ![doomperson](docs/images/secret.png)

+The trained model files are available as serialized `pkl` files under `models/` directory.

 ## About models